FlowiseAI/FlowiseDocs/configuration/deployment/azure.md

    Replace the placeholders with actual values for your setup.

-   Certainly!
-Based on the image provided, the file tree for the Terraform project structure is as follows:
+The file tree structure is as follows:

 ```
 flow
-├── .terraform
-│   └── (terraform generated files)
-├── .terraform.lock.hcl
 ├── database.tf
 ├── main.tf
 ├── network.tf